 The conservators also have responsibility for disaster planning and preventative preservation functions which cover all aspects of collection care.

-The conservation unit works closely with all other sections in PRONI to ensure that preservation standards are maintained by all staff and visitors.
+The conservation unit works closely with all other sections in PRONI to make sure that preservation standards are maintained by all staff and visitors.

 Digitisation means capturing information in a digital or electronic form.